Not Fade Away (song): The Rolling Stones version

 In 1964, the Rolling Stones' cover of "Not Fade Away" was a major hit in the United Kingdom.
 It was the A-side of the band's first US single.

 The Rolling Stones' version of "Not Fade Away" was one of their first hits.
 Recorded in January 1964 and released by Decca Records on February 21, 1964, with "Little by Little" as the B-side, it was their first Top 10 hit in the United Kingdom, reaching number three.
 London Records released the song in the US on March 6, 1964, as the band's first single there, with "I Wanna Be Your Man" as the B-side.
-The single reached number 48 on the U.S. Billboard Hot 100 singles chart.
-It also reached number 44 on the Cash Box pop singles chart in the U.S. and number 33 in Australia based on the Kent Music Report.
-"Not Fade Away" was not on the UK version of their debut album, The Rolling Stones, but was the opening track of the US version, released a month later as England's Newest Hitmakers.
-Cash Box described it as "a wild, freewheeling full-sounding pounder that can take off in no time flat."
+The single reached number 48 on the US Billboard Hot 100 singles chart.
+It also reached number 44 on the Cash Box pop singles chart in the US and number 33 in Australia based on the Kent Music Report.
+"Not Fade Away" was not on the UK version of their debut album, The Rolling Stones, but was the opening track of the US version, released a month later as England's Newest Hit Makers.
+It can also be found on the UK version of their 1966 compilation album Big Hits (High Tide and Green Grass).
+Cash Box described it as "a wild, freewheeling full-sounding pounder that can take off in no time flat".
 It was a mainstay of the band's concerts in their early years, usually opening the shows.
 It was revived as the opening song in the band's Voodoo Lounge Tour, in 1994 and 1995.